Life at L'abri

 The Nature Way (1.97 miles, 50 minutes): Walk out of the train station to the street, which is Station Way.
 Turn right (heading northwest).
 Almost immediately on your right, before you cross over the river, you will see a footpath leading into the woods called the "Riverwalk Path."
 The Riverwalk Path cuts through the old Rother Bank Farm lands and follows the path of the old Longmoor Military Rail Line, which was dismantled in the 1970's after reaching its peak of operation during World War II.
-As you follow this path through the woods for just over one mile you will see remnants of the old railroad.
+As you follow this path through the woods for just over one mile you will see remnants of the old railway line.
 The path dead-ends into Forest Road just past Liss Forest.
 Turn left onto Forest Road, walk by the MOD Training Ground.
 After a little over one mile you will reach an overcrossing over the A3 highway.
 Continue on Forest Road for another third of a mile after this and you will dead-end into Petersfield Road, with the ruins of a church on the left corner.
 Turn left onto Petersfield Road and you will be walking along the Manor grounds.
 Turn left into the big driveway after about 300 feet.

 Contact us if you would like to be met at either airport by a taxi as this is usually cheaper for families.

 Where is L'abri?

 Right from the beginning of L'Abri the basis for the work has been the offering of hospitality to whomever the Lord sends.
 This hospitality is expressed through the welcoming of visitors into the worker's homes, to share in the life of the community and in particular the welcoming of guests to share in our meal-times, to gather around our tables for food, conversation and companionship.
 It is within this context of hospitality that food finds its place at L'Abri.
-We are not a professional catering organisation nor food preparation business, nor restaurant.
+We are not a professional catering organisation, a food preparation business, or a restaurant.